-“Consider the outcome of their way of life and imitate their faith.
-Jesus Christ is the same yesterday, today, and forever.”
-The place of John the Baptist could never be overplayed or misunderstood.
-He forms one of the most significant members of the cloud of witnesses that helps us all look intently at Jesus and never let that focus stray.
-For the many of us who are giving all we have to be the best we can be and please the Lord, we are heartened by the fact that God always prepares the way for us to find Jesus and stay ever-so-close to Him in this life and the next.
-Our call is to let Jesus increase in our lives and our selfishness decrease.
-With the help of the Holy Spirit and the wonderful Eucharist, success in this field is within our reach.
+“Now Herod had arrested John, bound him, and put him in prison on account of Herodias, the wife of his brother Philip.”
+Here we see the importance of John the Baptist’s role and that it could never be overplayed or misunderstood.
+His role helps to form one of the most significant members of the cloud of witnesses which helps us all to look intently at Jesus and to never let our focus stray.
+This Reading should remind us to give it our all, to make the extra effort to be the best that we can be to please the Lord and that we should be heartened by the fact that God always prepares a way for us to find Jesus and stay ever-so-close to Him in this life and the next.
+That our call should always be to let Jesus increase in our lives and for our selfishness to decrease.
+And with the help of the Holy Spirit and the wonderful Eucharist, success in this field can always be within our reach.

-When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left, and could say, “I used everything you gave me.”
+“When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left, and could say, ‘I used everything you gave me.'”
 Erma Bombeck